-An Active Directory (AD) group defines access permissions for the LDAP server similar to Extreme roles.
-You can map an Active Directory group to an Extreme role with the Idap-server maprole command.
-The command confers all access privileges defined by the Active Directory group to the Extreme role to which it is mapped.
+An Active Directory (AD) group defines access permissions for the LDAP server similar to Extreme Networks roles.
+You can map an Active Directory group to an Extreme Networks role with the ldap-server maprole command.
+The command confers all access privileges defined by the Active Directory group to the Extreme Networks role to which it is mapped.